SIGPLAN/www-generator/Awards/Dissertation.md

-Nominations must be submitted to the [secretary](mailto:secretary_sigplan@acm.org) of SIGPLAN by January 5th to be considered for that year's award.
+Nominations must be submitted to the [secretary](mailto:secretary_sigplan@acm.org) of SIGPLAN by January 5th 2014 to be considered for this year's award.
 The nominated dissertation must be available in an English language version to facilitate evaluation by the selection committee and have been awarded in the year 2013.